gliberov/Robot-Tour-Starter-Kit/README.md

 **IMPORTANT:**
 ```
-1. Install I2CDev.h library zip file by adding the zip file as a library.
-2. All code should be written inside the Robot-Tour-Starter-Kit.ino file.
+1. All code should be written inside the Robot-Tour-Starter-Kit.ino file.
 ```

 ## Includes: